NewsAppsUMD/first-llm-classifier-umd/docs/structured-responses.md

 But they're also great at answering simple questions, a skill that has been overlooked in much of the hoopla that followed the introduction of ChatGPT.

 Here's a example that simply prompts the LLM to answer a straightforward question.
+Replace the code in `classifier.py` below the Groq client with the following:

 ```python
 prompt = """